Colin Croft

 Colin Everton Hunte Croft (born 15 March 1953) is a former West Indian international cricketer.
+He was a member of the squad which won the 1979 Cricket World Cup.

 Cricket career

-Croft was (along with Andy Roberts, Michael Holding and Joel Garner) part of the potent West Indian quartet of fast bowlers from the late 70s and early 80s.
+Croft was (along with Andy Roberts, Michael Holding, and Joel Garner) part of the potent West Indian quartet of fast bowlers from the late 70s and early 80s.
 With his height (6 ft 5 in), he bowled bouncers and was very aggressive.
 He was renowned for bowling wide of the crease over the wicket and angling the ball in to right-handers.
 His approach to the wicket was unconventional and footage of Croft bowling around the wicket show him on a run-up more typical of a left-arm bowler.
 Croft's figures of 8/29 against Pakistan in 1977 are still the best Test innings figures by a fast bowler from the West Indies.

 Croft was involved in a number of controversial incidents during the ill-tempered test series with New Zealand in 1979–80.
 During the Second Test at Christchurch's Lancaster Park in February 1980, the West Indies considered umpire Fred Goodall's officiating so poor that they refused to emerge from their dressing room after the tea break on Day 3 unless Goodall was immediately replaced.
 After 11 minutes, they were persuaded to resume.
 Croft collided with Goodall at the end of his bowling run-up during the fourth day's play after knocking a bail off the stumps with a previous delivery, unhappy at being no-balled frequently and having a caught-behind appeal turned down.
 West Indies captain Clive Lloyd later regretted not taking a firmer line with his players.